-The Group's cash deposits are held with a major Australian banking institution (Commonwealth Bank of Australia and NAB) holding a AA- credit rating, otherwise, there are no significant concentrations of credit risk within the Group.
-The Company also holds bank accounts with Chase in the US (A+ Rating) and TD Canada Trust (AA-), Bank of Montreal.
+The Group's cash deposits are held with a major Australian banking institution - Commonwealth Bank of Australia, otherwise, there are no significant concentrations of credit risk within the Group.
+The Company also holds bank accounts with TD Canada Trust.

 Capital Management Risk